OBOFoundry/COB/README.md

 - `cob-edit.owl`: the *current version* of COB containing new terms in the COB namespace
 - `cob-to-external.owl`: COB terms and OBO Foundry counterparts with proposed equivalencies
 - `cob-examples.owl`: additional child terms as examples

+## Editors Guide

+Do not edit cob-to-external.owl directly.
+Instead edit the tsv and run the Makefile